 slides or all of a certain layout, you can apply your

-animation to the Slide Master.
+animation to the Slide Master or to that layout.

 Disadvantage - The Animation Pane does not let you edit or remove any animations applied to a master layout.
 You have to edit those in Slide Master view.
+So you would have to use a different layout if you had certain slides that you did NOT want to use the animation sequence.

 Open the Slide Master View.